 How about going to the sea?
 I need for Indian ocean + java sea maps.

 I’m sorry, but I don’t know.
-I have little experience with GPS navigation on the water.
+I have little experience with portable GPS navigation on the water.
 Try looking on Garmin’s web site or Googling.

 Thank you, Markus, Jason, André and Jay!
 I appreciate your feedback.

 Maybe you’ve seen my post on Twitter: I’ve just received the Garmin Dakota 20 and from my first impressions it may be the GPS unit to choose.
 More compact, more readable.